5 Tricks to Sleep Better on Planes

 Avoid Screens Before Sleeping

 As a last resort, pop a pill to help you fall asleep.
-But ask your doctor about this before your flight and take it at the right time if you do not want to feel very groggy when the plane lands.
+But ask your doctor about this before your flight and take it at the right time if you do not want to feel groggy when the plane lands.

 Bring A Neck Pillow